imsorx/blog/boosting-terminal.md

 ## Okay, so how it's possible? 🤔

 Before we get into that, we need to ask why we needed to install new terminal?

-Because we needed configurable GUI which windows command prompt is not.
+that's Because we needed configurable GUI which windows command prompt is not.
 But there is another console available on windows i.e. `Powershell` which more powerful than `cmd` by allowing scripting and modules.

 ## How to do it? 😍